Harikrushna2272/Fashion_Recommender_System/README.md

 A deep learning-based fashion recommendation system using ResNet and nearest neighbor search.

+## Project Description

+The Fashion Recommendation System is an AI-powered solution that helps users discover clothing items similar to their preferences.
+It uses deep learning and computer vision techniques to analyze fashion images and provide personalized recommendations based on visual similarity.

-## Features
+## Key-Features

+- Visual similarity-based recommendations
-- Deep learning-based image feature extraction
+- Deep learning feature extraction
-- Fast nearest neighbor search for recommendations
+- Fast nearest neighbor search
-- Support for custom fashion datasets
+- Support for multiple categories of clothing
-- Easy to train and deploy
+- Interactive user interface
+- Real-time recommendations

 # project structur